oras-project/oras/docs/proposals/diagnose-experience.md

   - Example: `DEBUG: Current registry URL: https://myregistry.io, Timeout setting:

 ### 6. **Avoid Logging Sensitive Information**
-- **Privacy:** Abstain from logging sensitive information such as passwords, personal data, or security tokens.
+- **Privacy and Security:** Abstain from logging sensitive information such as passwords, personal data, or security tokens.
-  - Example: `DEBUG: Attempting to authenticate user [UserID: usr123]` (without password details)
+  - Example: `DEBUG: Attempting to authenticate user [UserID: usr123]`  (exclude authentication token and password information).

-- **Compliance:** Ensure that logs adhere to relevant data protection and privacy regulations.
-  - Example: Anonymize or obfuscate sensitive customer data in logs.

-## Investigation
+## Investigation on other CLI tools

 To make sure the ORAS diagnose functions are natural and easier to use, it worth knowing how diagnose functions work in other popular client tools.